vitordutra/vitordutra/README.md

 I'm a Chemical Engineer, also pursuing my 2nd degree in Computer Engineering.

-I'm also a member of Data Analytics and Artificial Intelligente Lab (DARTi Lab) at UFMA.
+I'm also a member of Data Analytics and Artificial Intelligence Lab (DARTi Lab) @ UFMA.
 It's a lab focused on AI research.
 I'm determined on building amazing data driven apps using advanced Machine Learning Algorithms!

 I found my true calling working with computers and making them work for me.